 The only previous book challenges, and there have been only two documented, took place at the school level.

-One such took place in 2001, when Monica Campana had just started as the librarian at Indian Trails school.
+One such took place almost a decade and a half ago, when Monica Campana was the librarian at Indian Trails school.
 “It was a parent who didn’t like a Walter Dean Myers book,” Campana said, speaking by phone from Charleston, S.C.
 She retired six years ago.
 The book, “Dope Sick,” from 2009, was “about a young couple in love trying to do the right thing, finish school, and the boy’s brother was a drug addict.
 There was a description in the story of him making some kind of drug in a spoon in the kitchen, and she did not like that.
 We had a policy in place, I’m thinking they still have it, it went to a committee, everyone had to read the book in its entirety, and the committee had to decide whether to take off the book from the shelves or not.
 It had won the Coretta Scott King Award.
 It’s really difficult to remove a book that’s won awards, because it has literary merit.
 She did not win the challenge.”
 The parent did not appeal the decision to the district.

 “It turns out the woman had drug issues and that’s what she was scared of,” Campana said.
 “It’s fear.”
 Monica and her husband Cesar, who was also on the call, had just been discussing a news report they’d heard about “Speak,” one of the four books being challenged in Flagler, and which Cesar had taught for five years at FPC, where he was an English teacher, and frequently taught “The Catcher in the Rye,” once a favorite of book-banners for its explosions of “goddamn,” “hell,” “crap,” “ass” and its occasional lusts.
 (Campana had also been a football coach).